-C. Permanent closure

-1. Program officials will follow the steps outlined in the affiliation agreement between Mansfield University and Robert Packer Hospital regarding program closure as well as JRCERT Policy Statement 12.200 Program Closure and JRCERT Policy Statement 11.500 Responsibilities of Sponsors of JRCERT Accredited Programs.
-This will include a teachout plan if it is determined that the program course(s) will not reconvene for the foreseeable future.
+- A. Temporary cessation of didactic courses - 1.
+Courses will cease for the specified period time - 2.
+Upon resumption of courses: - a.
+Courses will resume at the point of interruption - 3.
+Class schedule will be modified to accommodate make-up classes - 4.
+Faculty will use all available University and Guthrie Clinic resources - B. Temporary cessation of clinical courses - 1.
+Make up clinical hours on class days of succeeding semesters - 2.
+Make up positioning labs in succeeding semesters - 3.
+Shift students from specialty area rotations into essential areas in succeeding semesters - 4.
+Add clinical hours at the end of the summer semester - C. Permanent closure - 1.
+Program officials will follow the steps outlined in the affiliation agreement between Commonwealth and Robert Packer Hospital regarding program closure as well as JRCERT Policy Statement 12.200 Program Closure and JRCERT Policy Statement 11.500 Responsibilities of Sponsors of JRCERT Accredited Programs.
+This will include a teach-out plan if it is determined that the program course(s) will not reconvene for the foreseeable future.

-Mansfield University Radiologic Technology Program Dismissal and Appeal Policy
+Radiologic Technology Program Dismissal and Appeal Policy

-- 1. Any student with a grievance relating to Mansfield University has the option to receive due process of law through the University judicial system.
+- 1. Any student with a grievance relating to the University has the option to receive due process of law through the University judicial system.
 Any student or University member demonstrating misconduct that adversely affects the University's interests may be subject to the disciplinary proceedings of the University judicial system. - 2.
 The Program Director of the Radiologic Technology Program reserves the right to recommend the dismissal of a student from the program and/or the University for unprofessional conduct, academic failure, poor health, or personal problems.
-Such a recommendation will be made to the Chairperson of the Department of Health and Exercise Science who will act on the request. - 3.
-The chairperson may ask for an initiation of dismissal proceedings through the University judicial system as outlined in the University Student Code of Conduct.
+Such a recommendation will be made to the Chairperson of the Department of Biological and Health Sciences who will act on the request.

+3. The chairperson may ask for an initiation of dismissal proceedings through the University judicial system as outlined in the University Student Code of Conduct.
 The student may voice an appeal during the proceedings.

-Mansfield University Radiologic Technology Program Due Process Policy
+Radiologic Technology Program Due Process Policy